Rhytidectomy

 According to the most recent American Society for Aesthetic Plastic Surgery facelifts were the third most popular aesthetic surgery in 2019, surpassed only by rhinoplasty and blepharoplasty.

+Cost varies by country where surgery is performed.
+Prices were quoted ranging from US$2,500 (India and Panama) to US$15,000 (United States and Canada) as of 2008.
+Costs in Europe mostly ranged £4,000–£9,000 as of 2009.

 History

 Cutaneous period (1900–1970)

-In the first 70 years of the 20th century facelifts were performed by pulling on the skin on the face and cutting the loose parts off.
+In the first 70 years of the 20th century, facelifts were performed by pulling on the skin on the face and cutting the loose parts off.
 The first facelift was reportedly performed by Eugen Holländer in 1901 in Berlin.
 An elderly Polish female aristocrat asked him to: "lift her cheeks and corners of the mouth".
 After much debate, he finally proceeded to excise an elliptical piece of skin around the ears.
 The first textbook about facial cosmetic surgery (1907) was written by Charles Miller (Chicago) entitled The Correction of Featural Imperfections.

-In the First World War (1914–1918) the Dutch surgeon Johannes Esser made one of the most famous discoveries in the field of plastic surgery to date, namely the "skin graft inlay technique," the technique was soon used on both English and German sides in the war.
+In the First World War (1914–1918), the Dutch surgeon Johannes Esser made one of the most famous discoveries in the field of plastic surgery to date, namely the "skin graft inlay technique," the technique was soon used on both English and German sides in the war.
 At the same time, the British plastic surgeon Harold Delfs Gillies used the Esser-graft to school all those who flocked towards him who wanted to study under him.
-That’s how he earned the name "Father of 20th Century Plastic Surgery".
-In 1919 Dr Passot was known to publish one of the first papers on face-lifting, this consisted mainly of the elevating and redraping of the facial skin.
-After this many others began to write papers on face-lifting in the 1920s.
-From then the esthetic surgery was being performed on a large scale, form the basis of the reconstructive surgery.
-The first female plastic surgeon, Suzanne Noël, played a large role in its development and she wrote one of the first books about esthetic surgery named Chirurgie Esthetique, son rôle social.
+That's how he earned the name "Father of 20th Century Plastic Surgery".
+In 1919, Dr Passot was known to publish one of the first papers on face-lifting, this consisted mainly of the elevating and redraping of the facial skin.
+After this, many others began to write papers on face-lifting in the 1920s.
+From then, the aesthetic surgery was being performed on a large scale, form the basis of the reconstructive surgery.
+The first female plastic surgeon, Suzanne Noël, played a large role in its development and she wrote one of the first books about aesthetic surgery named Chirurgie Esthetique, son rôle social.

 SMAS period (1970–1980)

-In 1968 Tord Skoog introduced the concept of subfacial dissection, therefore providing suspension of the stronger deeper layer rather than relying on skin tension to achieve his facelift (he publishes his technique in 1974, with subfacial dissection of the platysma without detaching the skin in a posterior direction).
-In 1976 Mitz and Peyronie described the anatomical Superficial Musculoaponeurotic System, or SMAS, a term coined by Paul Tessier, Mitz and Peyronie’s tutor in craniofacial surgery, after he had become familiar with Skoog’s technique.
+In 1968, Tord Skoog introduced the concept of subfacial dissection, therefore providing suspension of the stronger deeper layer rather than relying on skin tension to achieve his facelift (he publishes his technique in 1974, with subfacial dissection of the platysma without detaching the skin in a posterior direction).
+In 1976, Mitz and Peyronie described the anatomical Superficial Musculoaponeurotic System, or SMAS, a term coined by Paul Tessier, Mitz and Peyronie's tutor in craniofacial surgery, after he had become familiar with Skoog's technique.
 After Skoog died of a heart attack, the superficial muscular aponeurotic system (SMAS) concept rapidly emerged to become the standard face-lifting technique, which was the first innovative change in facelift surgery in over 50 years.